 Your brand is your identity in today’s market.
 This is one of the foundational points that I based the products and services that Visceral Concepts provides around.
 It’s something that I believe to be true down to the core of my being.
 But what is your brand?

 Let’s stop to think about a brand for a minute.
 Name the first fast-food place that comes to mind.
 If you’re like the average human, you thought of the golden arches.
 Since I can’t read your mind, that’s the one we’ll use as an example.
 And, please finish the article before you go get an order of fries…

 Ya know, I always admired Ray Kroc, the man who invented McDonald’s.
 Ray had a vision of the most commonplace thing – a hamburger and fries to go – but to him it was just the greatest thing ever, and he was going to make it the greatest thing ever for everybody else, and he did.

 – David Lee Roth

 Think about the brand Ray Croc created for a moment.
-What are some things that come to mind.
+What are some things that come to mind?
 Golden arches?
 A clown and his group of miscreant, fast-food loving friends?
-The colors yellow and red?
+How about the colors yellow and red?
 These are all common images attributed to “Micky D’s”.
-But what about the ones that have permeated to our culture?
+But what about the ones that have permeated our culture?